-Phonsavan is famous for their megalithic era structures that are scattered in a field.
-The structures resemble large pots and gave them the nickname, “Plain of Jars”.
+Phonsavan is famous for its megalithic era structures that are scattered in a field.
+The structures resemble large pots and gave them the nickname “Plain of Jars.”
 The jars are one of the top attractions in Laos because of their ancient history.

 Points of Interest

 Cities are usually the main attractions, but Laos has plenty of points of interest that are fun to explore too.

 Viewpoint at Nong Khiaw